-Parents cannot claim for their childcare costs if your registration or approval runs out, or has not been renewed, even if you have applied for it to be renewed.
+Parents cannot claim for their childcare costs if your registration or approval runs out, or has not been renewed, even if you have applied to renew it.
 So please try to renew it in plenty of time.

 Follow-up checks